 A pre-rigged rappel improves speed.

 I’ve read a bunch of articles and web discussions on a pre-rigged rappel, and curiously no one seems to mention this benefit.
 You get everyone down the rappel faster.
 Why is this?
-Because it eliminates the downtime of waiting for climbers to rig the rappel one by one.
+Because it eliminates the downtime of waiting for climbers to rig the rappel one by one, because several people can rig up at the same time.
 After rigging up, everyone can be on the tensioned rope without being yanked around because of the extension.
 When Rapper 1 is on rappel, Rapper 2 is putting on their autoblock knot.
 The moment the Rapper 1 goes off rappel, they quickly feed a couple meters of rope through their device and Rapper 2 can head down immediately.
 The movement of climbers down the rope is pretty much constant, with no waiting for someone to rig.
 (Of course this downtime is much less with skilled climbers, but it can be an eternity with a larger group of beginners.)